ryjones/rl-report/main/sawtooth-docs-repolinter-report.md

 ### ✅ `license-detectable-by-licensee` <a href="#user-content--license-detectable-by-licensee" id="-license-detectable-by-licensee">#</a>

-Licensee identified the license for project: NOASSERTION.
+Licensee identified the license for project: MIT.

 </details>